openid/OpenYOLO-Spec/common/definitions.md

 Credentials in OpenYOLO are composed of the following properties:

-- An _authentication domain_, where the credential can be used.
-The authentication domain is often _implicit_, inferred from the origin or Android package name of a service.
-However, all stored credentials must have an associated authentication domain - there are no "ephemeral" credentials.
+- An _authentication domain_, where the credential was originally saved.
+  All stored credentials must have an associated authentication domain - there are no "ephemeral" credentials.
+Via an authentication domain _equivalence class_, a credential may be usable on multiple domains which are verifiably related to the declared domain.
+Due to this, the authentication domain on a credential may differ from that of the service which is requesting a credential.

 - An _authentication method_, which describes the system used to verify the credential.